SEE ALL REVIEWS & COMMENTS

 Are you Anabolic (Kapha Dosha)?Tell your friends your Ayurvedic body type.
 Help them discover you and your unique personality by sharing your Ayurvedic constitution on one of these sites below.

-What is Kapha?Kapha is characterized by growth of tissue.
+What is Kapha?Kapha dosha is characterized by growth of tissue.
 Hence it is anabolic.
-Kapha peopke to produce more mucus and fat, and retain more fluids.
-Kapha is the stable, relaxed dosha defined by Oily, Cold, Heavy, Dull, Gooey, Soft, and Stable qualities.
-Kapha tends to consolidate, solidify, and have denseness.
-Kapha people are great homemakers.
-Kapha is water and earth element.
+Kapha people tend to produce more mucus and fat, and retain more fluids.
+Kapha body type is the stable, relaxed dosha defined by Oily, Cold, Heavy, Dull, Gooey, Soft, and Stable biocharacteristics.
+Kapha dosha tends to consolidate, solidify, and is dense in nature.
+Kapha is composed of mostly water and earth element.
 Kapha signs tend to be more white in color have a heightened sense of taste and smell.
 Kapha body type tends towards square features and a denser build accompanying bright, big eyes and thick, luscious hair.

 Common Kapha Characteristics